fluentlabs-xyz/blended-template/README.md

 https://github.com/fluentlabs-xyz/blended-template-foundry-cli

-⚠️ For context: this repo is based on the gblend Rust cargo tool, which has been modified to be a Foundry fork now. ⚠️
+⚠️ For context: this repo is based on the gblend Rust cargo tool. ⚠️

+⚠️ However, the gblend tool has been modified to be a Foundry fork now. ⚠️

 # blended-template